fladd/ScanSessionTool/paper/paper.md

 structure is furthermore automatically already recognized by the third-party software BIDScoin [since version 3.7.3, @zwiers_bidscoin_2021], which allows the raw DICOM data archived with Scan Session Tool to be converted to the popular BIDS format if desired (e.g. for standardized preprocessing and analysis).
-Scan Session Tool also   We
-hope to see further adaptation and increasing integration with other tools and standardized workflows (e.g. quality control pipelines, online data repositories) in the future.
+We hope to see further adaptation and increasing integration with other tools and standardized workflows (e.g. quality control pipelines, online data repositories) in the future.